Academics and Registration

 Q. What should my student wear?

 A. Students must wear closed-toed shoes that fully enclose the foot (sneakers, boots, etc.) for safety in a lab environment.
 Students should be able to tie back long hair.
 Please wear comfortable clothes that are appropriate for the weather – we do go outside!
-You may also want to bring a sweater or light jacket as the AC is stronger in some areas of the building.
+You may also want to bring a sweater or light jacket as the AC is stronger in some areas of the building you are in.

 Q. What sort of items should my student bring to the program each day?

-A. For day programs—nothing: all materials and equipment are all provided.
-Metro East participants will need to provide their own lunch.
+A. Nothing: all materials and equipment are provided.
+All participants will need to provide their own lunch.
 You will receive a pre-program email a week before your program begins with more specifics.
 Students change rooms frequently and it is easy to lose things or leave them behind.
-For residential programs, the list of what to bring and what NOT to bring can be viewed or downloaded from the forms page via your registration account.

 Q. What is your policy on devices?

-A. Our policy on devices is similar to many schools—they are not allowed during the program day except at lunch (for all students) and in the evening (for residential students).
+A. Our policy on devices is similar to many schools—they are not allowed out during the program day except at lunch (for all students) unless they are being used as part of a STEM activity.
 Teachers may confiscate phones if they are being used inappropriately.
-Unless there is an academic reason, we strongly encourage residential students to leave laptops and tablets at home, as these can be an unnecessary distraction.

 Q. What should I expect on the first day of the program?

-A. You will receive a more detailed letter with additional information before the start of the program (including information on pick up and drop-off), but for day programs be prepared to check in with program personnel and meet your students’ group leader on that first morning.
+A. You will receive a detailed email with additional information before the start of the program (including information on pick up and drop-off), but for day programs be prepared to check in with program personnel and meet your students’ group leader on that first morning.

 Q. I’d like to carpool with someone; can I have information on other participants in my area?